 Have a New Smile in Less than 12 Months

-* Terms and conditions for the free assessment: The appointment is intended to provide you with general information to help decide if Invisalign may be suitable for you.
+* Terms and conditions for the free assessment: The appointment is intended to provide you with general information to help decide if aligners like Invisalign may be suitable for you.
 Includes clinical photos but not radiographs.
 No further free appointments booked if this one is missed.